-You now know how to add and change the color of your vessels in ShipAtlas, but it is time for you to learn how to access each vessel's vessel card to learn more about that specific vessel.
+You now understand how to add and change the color of your vessels in ShipAtlas, so in this article, you will learn how to access the vessel's card to learn more about that specific vessel.

 In Port or On Its Way?
-This is How You Tell the Difference
+This is How You understand the Difference.

-After you have turned on the vessel segments of your choice, you can view them on your map.
+After you have turned on the vessel segments you prefer, you can view the vessels on your map.
 In addition to their color, you can separate the vessels by the shape of their icon.

 A Rounded Shape: This indicates that the vessel is in anchorage or a port.